AppleMark

 Expert on Kabuki and Noh theatres.
 Pioneered experimental work interpreting

-the Noh dramaturgy and aesthetics in modern theatrical terms.
+the Noh aesthetics and dramaturgy in modern theatrical terms.

 Japanese citizen; UK resident.
 Brief Biography Contact